How does Delaware termination law and at-will exceptions actually work?

 Two patterns cover most of what we see in client matters:

 A central HR team cannot apply one playbook across both.
 California's Foley decision rejected the implied covenant in employment in 1988.
 Delaware adopted it in 1996.
-California requires final pay the same day on involuntary termination.
+California requires final pay the same day on involuntary termination (see our California termination guide).
 Delaware allows the next regular payday or three business days, whichever is later.
 Get the analysis right per employee, not per entity.

 Yes, Delaware is at-will.
 You do not need cause to terminate an indefinite hire.